Keksuccino/docs_fancymenu/positioning-elements.md

 Elements can also serve as anchor points for other elements.
 This feature is particularly useful for integrating custom elements seamlessly into Vanilla menu designs without needing to adjust every Vanilla element.

-To anchor an element to another, simply drag it towards the desired component.
+To anchor an element to another, simply drag it towards the desired element.
 When the element you are dragging hovers over another, its anchor point gets changed to the hovered one, just like when hovering an actual anchor point.

-This allows custom elements to align and move together with Vanilla elements, ensuring a seamless integration within the existing Vanilla menu design.
+This allows the element to align and move together with its parent element.

 ## More Ways to Improve Element Positioning